estefaniagPerez/cyber-tips-reverse/02_jump_function/README.md

 ![alt text](images/image-16.png)

 The next step is to inspect the list of functions available in the binary.
 We’ll use [Cutter](https://cutter.re/) for this.
 After opening the jump_function.sh binary in Cutter, you can see a list of functions on the left side.
-Among them is one that may be of interest: *sym.read_encrypt_key*.
+Among them there is one that may be of interest: *sym.read_encrypt_key*.
 Note that, even though this function was commented out in the source code, it still appears in the compiled binary.

 ![Alt text](images/image-1.png)